joncampbell123/dosbox-x/README.md

 Significant changes are made in order to run efficiently within the web browser when compiled using LLVM/Emscripten.
 These significant changes require dropping some useful features (including the menus) but are required for performance.

-url: https://github.com/yksoft1/dosbox-x-vanilla-sdl/tree/emscripten (look for clone URL and use the emscripten branch)
+URL: https://github.com/yksoft1/dosbox-x-vanilla-sdl/tree/emscripten (look for clone URL and use the emscripten branch)

 Foreign keyboard layouts